jerickjoe111/launch-school/JS230/01_DOM.md

 - `querySelector()` accepts a CSS selector as a string, and returns the first matching element, or `null` if there are no matches.

 - `querySelectorAll()` works similarly, but returns the set of all elements that match the selector.
 The return value is an array-like object called a NodeList.
-This object is iterable and indexed, which means that they can be used with a `for`/`of` loop and a classic `for` loop.
+This object is iterable and indexed, which means that they can be used with a `for`/`of` loop and a classic `for` loop, and `forEach`.
 They also come with a `length` property.
 If there were no matches, the NodeList will have a `length` property of `0`.

 Both accept multiple CSS selectors as arguments; the element(s) selected will have to match all provided selectors.

+WARNING: pure numeric ids have to be escaped using `CSS.scape(id)`.
+We can always use `getElementById(id)`.

 #### Other methods